What is Disordered Eating?

 Quite often a seemingly healthy person could be suffering privately from an eating disorder.
 There are some changes in behaviour that may be noticeable before you see changes in physical appearance.
 While some indicators may be specific to a certain eating disorder, generally you should remain on the lookout for the following signs and symptoms which suggest there could be an issue:

-• Taking appetite suppressants, such as slimming or diet pills
+Taking appetite suppressants, such as slimming teas or diet pills

 Eating disorders affect a person’s physical and emotional health, and complications can be fatal.
 Some potentially dangerous developments include:

 Unfortunately, many people who suffer with disordered eating may initially reject help.
-If you are at all worried about yourself or someone else, urge him or her to seek professional support as soon as possible.
+If you are at all worried about yourself or someone else, seek professional support as soon as possible.

 In most cases eating disorders can be treated in outpatient facilities.
 More intensive treatment in an inpatient unit might become necessary if the condition worsens.

 If you or someone you know is suffering with an eating disorder it is important to seek professional help.
-Contact your GP first for more information.
+Contact your GP or one of the clinics listed below for more information.
 The following websites can also provide further insight and help for eating disorders: